tomnaylor/Formula-One-Predictor-and-Stats/README.md

 * **Future races in navigation** were clickable and throwing an error as there was no data.
 The solution was to remove the click handler for any races in the future.
 I also changed the look at cursor icon to help distinguish future races.

+* **Google maps failed to load** because the data for long and lat were not numbers.
+To solution was to pass the data via parseFloat() to change the string into a float number.

 #### Un-Resolved

-* **year 2920 season results** final positions are 0.5 numbers and the actual winner is on -0.5; There is an error in the way I sort the finish order if one or more racers finish with the same points total.
+* **year 2020 season results** final positions are 0.5 numbers and the actual winner is on -0.5; There is an error in the way I sort the finish order if one or more racers finish with the same points total.